pypa/pipfile/README.rst

 A ``Pipfile`` will be superior to a ``requirements.txt`` file in a number of
 ways:

-- Expressive Python syntax for declaring all types of Python dependencies.
+- Expressive syntax for declaring all types of Python dependencies
-- Grouping of sub-dependency groups (e.g. a ``testing`` group).
-- Use of a single file only will be extremely encouraged.
+- One file, not many
+  - Existing requirements files tend to proliferate into e.g.
+    ``dev-requirements.txt``, ``test-requirements.txt``, etc., but a
+    ``Pipfile`` will allow seamlessly specifying groups of dependencies in one place
-- ``Pipfile.lock``
+- Fully specified environments in the form of ``Pipfile.lock``

 Example Pipfile